 About the Event

-The inaugural event in this series will feature philosopher and theologian John D. Caputo, Ph.D.
-Drawing upon his career as a professor in both Catholic and secular institutions, Caputo will raise questions that explore how the ideas of state, religion and university fit together.
+The inaugural event in this series, which took place on Tuesday, November 12, featured philosopher and theologian John D. Caputo, Ph.D.
+Drawing upon his career as a professor in both Catholic and secular institutions, Caputo raised questions that explore how the ideas of state, religion and university fit together.
 Questions such as, Is the very idea of a “church-related university” a square circle, at odds with the freedom of inquiry demanded by the university?
 Is “political correctness” a threat to academic freedom?
 Can a church-related university say “let the chips fall where they may” when it comes to research?
 If universities were all equally diverse, would they not then all be the same?
 What would a university that is specifically Catholic look like?

 John D. Caputo, Ph.D.